k3ssdev/horizon-jpl-api-java/README.md

 1. Make sure you have Java Development Kit (JDK) 8 or above installed.
 2. Clone this repository to your local machine.
 3. Open the project in your preferred Java development environment.
-4. Edit the `my_input_file.txt` file and customize the parameters based on your desired query.
+4. Edit the `query_parameters.txt` file and customize the parameters based on your desired query.
-5. Run the `Main.java` class to send the Horizon API query and retrieve the data.
+5. Run the `HorizonQuery.java` class to send the Horizon API query and retrieve the data.
 6. The results will be saved in the `results.txt` file.

 ## Python Example Program